-Wilson So is the Director of Hitachi Consulting Corporation XBRL Business Unit, introducing Hitachi’s XBRL products and consulting services to both the commercial and government sectors and actively contributing to XBRL thought leadership.
+Wilson So was a Director of Hitachi Consulting Corporation in the XBRL Business Unit until February 2013, introducing Hitachi’s XBRL products and consulting services to both the commercial and government sectors and actively contributing to XBRL thought leadership.
 More

 James (Jim) St.Clair is the Director of Government and Healthcare Solutions, a Veteran Owned Small business providing IT Governance, Architecture, Project Management, and managed services, in partnership with superior technology partners.
 He has 19 years combined experience in management, technology and security for numerous organizations in both government and the private sector.
 He has served on the Federal Working Group in XBRL-US, and has developed several white papers and presentations in XBRL.